Effect of ion irradiation on superconducting thin films: Materials and methods

-We experimented with two types of protective dielectric films: $20~\mathrm{nm}$ SiO$_\mathrm{2}$ grown by plasma enhanced chemical vapor deposition (PECVD) or $15~\mathrm{nm}$ of Al$_\mathrm{2}$O$_\mathrm{3}$ grown by atomic layer deposition (ALD).
-The MoSi compounds were formed by annealing in nitrogen environment at $600~^\circ\mathrm{C}$ for $15$ minutes after the deposition of the protective layer.
-Other materials were not annealed.
-After thin film fabrication, the wafers went through a wafer-scale broad beam ion irradiation treatment.
-We varied the ion fluence to observe potential progressive effects of irradiation and used higher fluences when using argon ions because their impact is smaller due to the smaller atomic weight.
-The protective layers were deposited on many wafers at a time significantly after sputtering the superconducting films, which exposed the superconducting films for native oxide growth before the protection, but not during the irradiation process.

-In total, we produced 46 irradiated wafers and measured their $R_\square$ at room temperature.
-Most of the films were also imaged with a scanning electron microscope (SEM).
+In total, we produced 32 irradiated wafers and varied materials, protective layers, and ions and their fluence.
+We also fabricated reference wafers with the same processes excluding ion irradiation for Al, Nb, TiN, and NbN.
+We measured $R_\square$ of all wafers at room temperature and imaged most of them with a scanning electron microscope (SEM).
 We used data from this fast characterization to select an illustrative set of samples for the more elaborate cryogenic characterization (presented in Sec.~\ref{Rs_Tc_section}).
-Based on all these data, a set of 9 films were selected for TEM imaging (Sec.~\ref{Sec_imaging}): NbN with and without protective layer, identical MoSi films with varied ion fluence, films that seemed visually defective in SEM, MoSi with highest Tc, and MoSi films that were promising in all of the initial measurements.
+Based on all these data, a set of 7 MoSi films were selected for TEM imaging (Sec.~\ref{Sec_imaging}): identical MoSi films with varied ion fluence, films that seemed visually defective in SEM, MoSi with highest $T_c$, and MoSi films that were promising in all of the initial measurements.